Blue Haven, New South Wales: Geography

 Blue Haven is bounded by Pacific Highway to the east, the Doyalson Link Road (linking to the Pacific Motorway) to the north, Spring Creek to the west and Wallarah Creek to the south.
 Spring Creek and Wallarah Creek are connected to Tuggerah Lake, one of Australia's largest coastal saltwater lakes.

 Education

 Blue Haven contains a state primary school, Blue Haven Public School (No.4623), which commenced in 1999 and, as of 2 September 2008, had over 600 students from kindergarten to year 6, and 33 teaching and administrative staff.
 The neighbouring suburb of San Remo is home to Northlakes High School, which opened in 1981 and has over 1000 students.
+In 2019, Blue Haven Public School was awarded ‘Primary school of the year – Government’ at the Australian Education Awards.

-Environment
+Recreation

 There are several wetland areas located in the southern parts of the town.
 Blue Haven also has an Oval, skate park, basketball courts and a community centre located on Apsley Court.

 The Community Centre incorporates an After School Care facility and a "Schools as Community Centre" that operates in conjunction with Blue Haven Public School.

 There are also several parks and reserves located within the estate, these include: